Ilona Georgiana Ghioroaie

-Ilona Georgiana Ghioroaie (born 28 March 1998) is a Romanian tennis player.
+Ilona Georgiana Ghioroaie (born 28 March 1998) is a Romanian former tennis player.

-Ghioroaie has a career-high WTA singles ranking of No. 341, achieved on 31 October 2022.
+Ghioroaie has a career-high singles ranking by the WTA of 341, reached on 31 October 2022.
 Her best doubles ranking of world No. 252, she achieved on 22 May 2023.

 Ghioroaie has won 16 singles titles and 13 doubles titles on the ITF Circuit.
 She made her WTA Tour main-draw debut at the 2023 Transylvania Open, going through qualifying, but losing in the first round to Anna-Lena Friedsam in straight sets.